 A surprising number of charts on bright backgrounds use very pastel-ish colors.
 They’re often not very saturated, and awfully light.

-That comes with problems: If you work with small areas like lines and dots, light and desaturated colors can be hard to distinguish for your readers.
-But even if legibility is not an issue – e.g. for bigger areas – , your visualizations should have enough visual contrast to the background to confidently communicate: “Hey, I’m here, and I have something to say”.
+That comes with problems: If you work with small areas like lines and dots, light and desaturated colors can be hard for your readers to distinguish.
+But even if legibility is not an issue — e.g. for bigger areas — your visualizations should have enough visual contrast with the background to confidently communicate: “Hey, I’m here, and I have something to say.”

-Here’s what to do when your colors are too desaturated & light ⬤⬤⬤:
+Here’s what to do when your colors are too desaturated and light ⬤⬤⬤:

 Of course, that’s also a matter of taste.
 But if you’re not sure if your colors are too pastel-ish, simply try to make them more saturated and darker.
 Just see how it feels.
 And if it feels good, keep it.